rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 - local attached disk
 - remote servers on the Internet or local LAN
+    - requiere *passwordless login*  by ssh-key

 ##### Local attached disk

-RsyncUI can synchronize your data to a local attached disk, remote servers on the Internet, and on your local LAN.
+RsyncUI can synchronize your data to a local attached disk.
 If you only want to synchronize data to a local attached disk, connect the disk, add the source and destination, and you are ready for your first task.

 ##### Remote server and passwordless login